colejd/jon-trombone/readme.md

 Everything you need to run is in [/dist](/dist/).
 For an example of an integration, see the [test page](/testpage/index.html).

-Jon-Trombone will use DAT.GUI if it's available to give you a way to fiddle with the parameters.
+Jon-Trombone will use [Guify](https://github.com/colejd/guify) if it's available to give you a way to fiddle with the parameters.

 # Credit